photoprism/photoprism-docs/docs/getting-started/docker.md

 ##### /photoprism/import #####

-You may optionally mount an *import* folder from which files can be transferred to the *originals* folder in a structured way that avoid duplicates.
+You may optionally mount an *import* folder from which files can be transferred to the *originals* folder in a structured way that avoids duplicates.
 Imported files receive a canonical filename and will be organized by year and month.

 !!! note ""